Enochteo/x-and-o/README.md

 # X and O

-This was just a mini mini terminal game I built just coz I was bored and wanted to push something to github to reignite my streak.
+Just a mini mini terminal game I built just coz I was bored and wanted to push something to github to reignite my streak.

 Tomorrow I'd add another mode to play against computer (basically just a randomizer :)).